 There are a select few organizations that provide testing and accreditation for these types of dogs.
 In the United States, some places such as retirement homes, assisted living facilities, hospitals, and funeral homes require that a dog pass the equivalent of the American Kennel Club’s Canine Good Citizen test and then add further requirements based on what they feel is necessary for environments in which the dogs will be working.
 Some organizations have their own testing requirements.
 Typical tests might ensure that a dog can handle sudden loud or strange noises; can walk on assorted unfamiliar surfaces comfortably; are not frightened by people with canes, wheelchairs, or unusual styles of walking or moving; get along well with children and with the elderly.
 You can check out the requirements for the AKC Canine Good Citizen here.

 The first step in starting “Therapy training” is contacting the organization you wish to help at and inquire about their requirements.
-After you have completed this first step please feel free to contact us and we would love to help you prepare your dog for a lifetime of service.
+After you have completed this first step please feel free to contact us & Hilton Butler, Inc. would love to help you prepare your dog for a lifetime of service.